 “Members should already be seeing tons of new restaurants popping up nearby,” said Jason Shelby, markets specialist team lead.
 “Especially in major cities, we’re actively recruiting the top-rated restaurants according to TripAdvisor.
 Only the best of the best for our members.”

 After a merchant decides to offer a discount, the relationship with the partnership marketing team continues.

 “We are not a set-it-and-forget-it company,” said Colton Henderson, senior manager of merchant relations.
 “We keep in contact with all our merchants.
 By educating their employees, we ensure they redeem these deals with smiles on their faces, instead of confusion.”

 Access has always taken steps to resolve compliance issues as they’ve arisen.
 But in the last few years, Partnership Marketing has taken proactive measures to ensure those issues don’t happen in the first place.

 As soon as a merchant joins, they receive an email welcoming them to the program.
 But it doesn't end there.
 Regular contact helps remind merchants of their deal and how to redeem.
 This includes -- among other things -- follow up emails, a monthly newsletter, and annual call to renew the contract.

 Recent numbers show these efforts are working.
 Last year, Henderson’s team spent 47% less time resolving issues.
-Meanwhile, the team has reported better than 99.5% compliance within the entire network of 300,000 locations.
+Meanwhile, the team has reported better than 99.5% compliance within the entire network.